Generate Rayleigh distributed noise

 The output signal can be a frame-based matrix, a sample-based row or column vector, or a sample-based one-dimensional array.
 These attributes are controlled by the Frame-based outputs, Samples per frame, and Interpret vector parameters as 1-D parameters.
-See Sources and Sinks in the Control System Toolbox™ documentation for more details.
+See Sources and Sinks for more details.

 The number of elements in the Initial seed parameter becomes the number of columns in a frame-based output or the number of elements in a sample-based vector output.
 Also, the shape (row or column) of the Initial seed parameter becomes the shape of a sample-based two-dimensional output signal.

 Specify σ as defined in the Rayleigh probability density function.

 The initial seed value for the random number generator.